sakg23/mvc-24/README.md

 - `templates/`: Stores Twig templates for rendering HTML pages.
 - `config/`: Contains configuration files, including routes and services.
 - `public/`: The document root for the server, where the front controller (`index.php`) is located.

+# Card Game Implementation

+The card game system is built using object-oriented PHP, with the following classes:

+## Card Class
+- Represents a single card in the deck.
+- Contains properties for suit and value.
+- Includes methods to retrieve the suit and value and a string representation of the card.

+## CardGraphic Class (inherits from Card)
+- Extends the Card class.
+- Provides a graphical representation of the card as a string (e.g., A♠ for Ace of Spades).

+## DeckOfCards Class
+- Represents the entire deck of cards.
+- Provides methods to shuffle the deck, draw cards, and reset the deck.
+- Cards are stored in an array, and the deck is shuffled using PHP's built-in shuffle function.

+## Controller and Routes
+The game is managed

 ## License